Nealon01/whois-bot/README.md

 ## Running the Bot

-The bot can be run in any Python environment ~, but this repository includes a Dockerfile to run the bot in a Docker container.~
+The bot can be run in any Python environment ~, but this repository includes a Dockerfile to run the bot in a Docker container.

-~The Docker image is publish on [DockerHub](https://hub.docker.com/r/nealon/whois-bot).~
+The Docker image is publish on [DockerHub](https://hub.docker.com/r/nealon/whois-bot).

-~If running locally, you must install the dependencies from `requirements.txt`, ideally in a virtual environment.~
+If running locally, you must install the dependencies from `requirements.txt`, ideally in a virtual environment.

-The docker portion is not working.
-If you have tips on how to dockerize this bot, I'm all ears.

 ```shell
 $ python -m venv env